 Most babies will be given empiric antibiotics as per sepsis guidelines until cultures/PCR results are available.
 Some will require respiratory or circulatory support.

-The acute illness lasts 4-7 days followed by defervescence and rapid recovery.
-Most infants recovery fully, even from very severe illness requiring intensive care admission.
+The acute illness lasts 4-7 days and is followed by defervescence and rapid recovery.
+Most infants recover fully, even from very severe illness requiring intensive care admission.

 Are there potential complications?